Kakamotobi/Learned/Backend/Node/04-Creating-Dynamic-HTML-with-Templating.md

 ## EJS Interpolating Syntax
 - `<%=` `%>`
-  - Outputs the value into the template (HTML)
+  - Outputs the value into the template (HTML escaped)
   - *Anything in between will be treated as JS.*
   - Ex: `<%= 5 + 5%>` // turns out as 10 in the template.
 - `<%` `%>`
   - 'Scriptlet' tag, for control-flow, no output.
   - *Allows us to embed JS without the result actually be added to the template.*
   - i.e., we can add JS logic without having anything be rendered.
+- `<%-` `%>`
+  - Outputs the unescaped value into the template.
+  - i.e., if there is HTML that we're outputing, it is not going to escape it.
+  - "Escaping" content means we're treating it as a string (not as HTML and rendering it).

 ## Passing Data to Templates
 - Generally, remove as much logic from the templates since templates are best to simply display things.